PocketFuzzGames/Starlight-Crossing/README.md

 * Sound Effects and Music
   - Volume for all music and sound effects has yet to be properly configured.
   - If the player exits the app and re-enters without having closed the app, music and sound effects may glitch or sound distorted for a brief moment.
-* GUI Issues
-  - When the game is ran at or near its lowest possible resolution of 135x240, plain text such as the score counter and firefly counter disappear.
 * Collision
   - The player can be hit by a train or vehicle before a jump is completed when moving away due to a collision issue.
 * Level Generation
-  - Trees can sometimes completely block the bath, however this is very unlikely.
+  - Trees can sometimes completely block the path, however this is very unlikely.
 * Visual Effects
-  - Particles from rivers can sometimes linger after a level reset.
   - After being generated rivers take time to become populated with particles rather than having some generated ahead of time.

 **Below is our privacy policy for "Starlight Crossing":**